edvargas/study/aws/awsStudy.md

     - Subnets - tied to an AZ, we define a CIDR
     - Internet Gateway - at the VPC level, provide IPv4 & IPv6 Internet Access
     - Route Tables - must be edited to add routes from subnets to the IGW, VPC Peering Connections, VPC Endpoints, ...
-    - Bation Host - public EC2 instance to SSH into, that has SSH connectivity to EC2 instances in private subnets
+    - Bastion Host - public EC2 instance to SSH into, that has SSH connectivity to EC2 instances in private subnets
     - NAT Instances - gives Internet access to EC2 instances in private subnets.
 Old, must be setup in a public subnet, disable Source / Destination check flag
-    - NAT Gateway - managed by AWS, provides saclable Internet access to private EC2 instances, IPv4 only
+    - NAT Gateway - managed by AWS, provides scalable Internet access to private EC2 instances, IPv4 only
     - Private DNS + Route 53 - enable DNS Resolution + DNS Hostnames (VPC)
     - NACL - stateless, subnet rules for inbound and outbound, don't forget Ephemeral Ports
     - Security Groups - stateful, operate at the EC2 instance level